Preventing Unintentional Weight Loss

 In other words, older adults have less muscle.

 Loss of muscle, or sarcopenia, is one of the main reasons unintentional weight loss is so detrimental in older adults.
 Older adults already have diminished muscle due to sarcopenia and their age.
-When unintended weight loss strikes, they are losing EVEN MORE muscle.
+When unintentional weight loss strikes, they are losing EVEN MORE muscle.

 This further increases their fall risk, decreases their ability to do activities around the house (like getting dressed, cooking, etc.), decreases their level of independence, and increased their risk of death (5).